sassoftware/sas-container-recipes/docs/wiki/Using-Kubernetes-Providers.md

 	> The repository with the name 'sas-viya-httpproxy' does not exist in the registry with the id '12345678910'

-14. Apply the Kubernetes manifest using the output from the build result script
+14. Apply the Kubernetes manifest provided in the output of the build script.

 ### Azure Kubernetes Service (AKS)
-1. Make sure that you have the Azure CLI installed on your host machine.
+1. Confirm that you have the Azure CLI installed on your host machine.

 	For more information, see https://docs.microsoft.com/en-us/cli/azure/install-azure-cli?view=azure-cli-latest